Enboarder can use Slack when sending sequence notifications to participants rather than email or SMS if you decide to integrate!

 The system will create the App and take you to the App home page

-The Basic Information section of the App home page is optional to update the logo and background color if required.
+The Basic Information section of the App home page is optional to update the logo and background color, but we recommend it!

 Next find "OAuth and Permissions" on the left side under the "Features" section.